 Throughout modern NFL history, teams scheduled to host the Super Bowl have fantasized about playing for the title in their home stadium.
-To this day, that has remained a fantasy.
+For the first 54 Super Bowls, that remained a fantasy.

 Through the 2019 season, there were two instances where a Super Bowl participant played within their home territory, but not in their home stadium: the 49ers won Super Bowl XIX and the Rams lost Super Bowl XIV.
-Since the 1992 season, the NFL has only allowed NFL stadiums in the host bidding process, which took the Los Angeles area out of the mix from 1995 to 2015 (the game will return to L.A. next season).
+Since the 1992 season, the NFL has only allowed NFL stadiums in the host bidding process, which took the Los Angeles area out of the mix from 1995 to 2015 (the game returning to L.A. in the 2021 season).

 The 2017 season was the first to present a real logistical issue for preparing the Super Bowl site, as the Vikings hosted a Divisional Playoff game just three weeks prior.
-This was the latest in the postseason that there was a host team with a home playoff game, although there were some instances where a Conference Championship home game was possible had earlier results happened differently.
+Then, the 2021 Rams went home-away-home, hosting the Conference Championship game as a 4 seed, and giving the league only two weeks turnaround in the same venue.
+Also, there were some instances where a Conference Championship home game was possible had earlier results happened differently.

-The 2017 Vikings and the 2020 Buccaneers have been the only teams to advance to the Conference Championship round in the years their stadium was the Super Bowl host.
+The 2017 Vikings, 2020 Buccaneers, and 2021 Rams have been the only teams to advance to the Conference Championship round in the years their stadium was the Super Bowl host.

 Performance of Super Bowl host teams